reddit-economics/economics-wiki/faq_financial_crisis.md

 **Section 3: Conclusion**

-The financial crisis of 2008 was arguably the most important event in economic history since the Great Depression.
+The financial crisis of 2007-08 was arguably the most important event in economic history since the Great Depression.
 It is not surprising that there exists a voluminous literature on both the causes and the responses to the crisis.
 The purpose of this summary has been to explain the causes of the crisis while ignoring the response.
 Links to academic literature and other assorted articles and summaries have been provided to allow further exploration, due to the length of this FAQ section.

 Much remains to be written.
+These topics include:

+* A more technical explanation of how the above causes of the crisis turned a housing market bubble into a financial crisis, and how that financial crisis turned into a large-scale economic recession.
-The response of governments and central banks around the world, the various stimulus, QE and bailout programs, the various regulatory responses, and changes to the structure of the financial system are all topics that have received short shrift in this entry as those topics lie outside the remit of this write-up.
+* Responses of governments and central banks around the world, including the various stimulus, QE and bailout programs, the various regulatory responses, and changes to the structure of the financial system

+Unfortunately, in the interest of space we reserve those topics for another section.

 There was no "one cause" to the crisis and no "silver bullet" that can prevent a repeat performance.
 Financial crises and bubbles have been a part of human history for centuries, from the [Tulip Mania](http://www.bbc.com/culture/story/20160419-tulip-mania-the-flowers-that-cost-more-than-houses) in the 17th century to the [various assorted financial and banking crises](https://www.economist.com/media/pdf/this-time-is-different-reinhart-e.pdf) that dozens of countries have been through over the course of their histories.

-Several factors contributed to the crisis in 2008 and it is important to have a clear understanding of these factors, how they interacted and their relative importance if we hope to have an intelligent and thoughtful discussion about the lessons we can draw from this unfortunate event - hopefully this FAQ entry helps in some small way in that endeavor.
+Several factors contributed to the crisis in 2007-08 and it is important to have a clear understanding of these factors, how they interacted and their relative importance if we hope to have an intelligent and thoughtful discussion about the lessons we can draw from this unfortunate event - hopefully this FAQ entry helps in some small way in that endeavor.